Supplying safe and clean drinking water everyday

 Compulsory water conservation measures

-We are working to increase the amount of groundwater we can treat, but until then, we need to take the pressure off our groundwater supply.
-Measures are now in place to reduce water usage.
+We continue to progressively increase the amount of groundwater we treat, however we need to be mindful of our water sources that we use for Katherine's water supply.
+Measures remain in place to reduce water usage.

 Learn more about compulsory water conservation measures